Single crystal: Optical application

 A huge KDP, potassium dihydrogen phosphate, crystal grown from a seed crystal in a supersaturated aqueous solution at LLNL which is to be cut into slices and used on the National Ignition Facility for frequency doubling and tripling.

 Single crystals have unique physical properties due to being a single grain with molecules in a strict order and no grain boundaries.
-This includes optical properties, and single crystals of silicon is also used as optical windows because of its transparency at specific infrared (IR) wavelengths, making it very useful for some instruments.
+This includes optical properties, and single crystals of silicon are also used as optical windows because of its transparency at specific infrared (IR) wavelengths, making it very useful for some instruments.

-Sapphires: also known as the alpha phase of aluminum oxide (Al_{2}O_{3}) to scientists, sapphire single crystals are widely used in hi-tech engineering.
+Sapphires: also known as the alpha phase of aluminium oxide (Al_{2}O_{3}) to scientists, sapphire single crystals are widely used in hi-tech engineering.
 It can be grown from gaseous, solid, or solution phases.
 The diameter of the crystals resulting from the growth method are important when considering electronic uses after.
 They are used for lasers and nonlinear optics.
 Some notable uses are as in the window of a biometric fingerprint reader, optical disks for long-term data storage, and X-ray interferometer.

 Indium phosphide: these single crystals are particularly appropriate for combining optoelectronics with high-speed electronics in the form of optical fiber with its large-diameter substrates.
 Other photonic devices include lasers, photodetectors, avalanche photo diodes, optical modulators and amplifiers, signal processing, and both optoelectronic and photonic integrated circuits.